-The Women in Engineering Division (WIED) of the American Society for Engineering Education (ASEE) will award at least two grants to travel to the 2019 ASEE Annual Conference as part of its Mara H. Wasburn Early Engineering Educator Grant program.
+The Women in Engineering Division (WIED) of the American Society for Engineering Education (ASEE) awards grants to attend the Annual Conference and Exhibition as part of its Mara H. Wasburn Early Engineering Educator Grant program.
 Each grant consists of reimbursement of receipted registration, travel, food, and accommodation expenses up to a maximum of $2,000.
 Grant recipients are expected to attend the full duration of the conference, including the WIED Business Lunch and Reception, and one WIED-sponsored workshop.

 Dr. Mara H. Wasburn (22 February 1941 – 27 March 2011) was a professor in the Department of Organizational Leadership and Supervision at Purdue University and her work on mentoring is recognized worldwide.
 Her mentoring model, Strategic Collaboration, was copyrighted and has been applied to both business and academic environments internationally.
 She was very active in ASEE, particularly WIED; and in return, we honor her commitment to mentoring and the academic advancement of women in technology and engineering.